 The system has three layers, and it maps onto the same shape as the standards work you’ve already done.

-Layer 1: The Registry.
-A single file (call it plugins.json) lives in a shared internal repo.
+A single registry file, call it plugins.json, lives in a shared internal repo.
 Your .github-private is the natural home.
-It lists every marketplace your org has blessed (superpowers, voltagent, others), and every internal skill, extension, and plugin your org wants distributed.
+It lists every marketplace your org has blessed, plus every internal skill, extension, and plugin your org wants distributed.
 That file is version-controlled.
 Changes go through pull request review.
 There is exactly one answer to the question “what skills does our org use,” and the registry is it.

-Layer 2: The Installer.
-A script reads the registry and installs or updates every listed item from its source.
+The installer reads the registry and installs or updates every listed item from its source.
 In our case it’s a PowerShell script, but the language doesn’t matter.
 What matters is that the script is idempotent, runs locally on each developer’s machine, and produces the same end state every time.
 Run it once and you have the org’s blessed toolkit.
 Run it again tomorrow and you have the updated version of it.

-Layer 3: The Bootstrap Skill.
-This is the piece that makes it actually propagate.
+The bootstrap skill is the piece that makes the system propagate.
 The marketplace itself contains a skill whose job is to run the installer and restart the CLI.
 The marketplace updates itself.
 A developer says “update my skills” and they are current.
 No instructions, no documentation page, no Slack thread explaining the script’s path.
 The skill is the path.

 The reason this third layer matters is that it dissolves the gap between “we shipped an update” and “every developer has it.”
 Without it, distribution is an awareness problem: did everyone see the announcement, did they remember to run the command, and do they even know there was an announcement.
 With it, distribution is one invocation away.
 The bar to be current is lower than the bar to be out of date.